-BME 551 Biofluid Mechanics

-(3-0-3).
-Cover the flow of biofluids,

-measurement methods and modeling

-measurement methods and modeling for biomedical engineering applications.
+BME 551 Biofluid Mechanics (3-0-3).
+Cover the flow of biofluids, measurement methods and modeling for biomedical engineering applications.
 Applications include respiratory flow, blood flow in physiological and in artificial environments, pulse propagation and rheology of blood flow in the microcirculation.
 Prerequisite: admission to the MSBME program.